One of the things I love about crafting a great cup of coffee is just how easy it actually can be to make a good one consistently.

 #3 Add Your Grounds

 I like a standard 16:1 (water to coffee) ratio for brewing on the V60.
 All the steps below will be the same regardless of how much coffee you use.
 For this example, I used 25 grams of coffee brewing with 400 grams of water.

 The first pour will give us our ‘bloom’ – the water contacts the grounds, releasing gasses, and puffing up the brew bed making the appearance of blooming.
 This is important for getting those gasses out of the way of the brewing process, and also to prepare the grounds for full extraction.

 Extracting coffee is all about water pulling the soluble compounds out of the coffee grounds.
-Grounds which are saturated will more readily release these compounds.
+Grounds that are saturated will more readily release these compounds.
 Think about it like pouring water on a flower bed that’s dry vs wet.
-In the dry flower bed, the water will just run off.
+In the dry flower bed, the water will just runoff.
 In the moist flower bed, the water becomes absorbed.
 This is a similar interaction.

 For the bloom, I add 1.5-2x the grams of water as there are coffee grounds.
 So at 25 grams of coffee, I’ll add 40-50 grams of water to bloom (just make sure you cover the grounds and nothing appears dry).
 Then wait 30-45 seconds (I wait until the grounds bed stops moving).